Logical blocks for fault-tolerant topological quantum computation: Introduction

-\textbf{Fusion-based quantum computation -- physical operations, decoding, and simulation.} In Sec.~\ref{sec:topological_fbqc}, we review fusion-based quantum computation and show how logical block templates can be compiled to physical FBQC instructions.
+In Sec.~\ref{sec:topological_fbqc}, we review FBQC and show how logical block templates can be compiled to physical FBQC instructions.
 In Sec.~\ref{secNumerics}, we introduce tools to decode and simulate such blocks, and numerically investigate the performance of a complete set of logical operations in FBQC (these operations are complete in that they are universal when supplemented with noisy magic states).

 Firstly, we verify that the thresholds for these logical operations all agree with the bulk memory threshold.
 Secondly, we uncover the significant role that boundary conditions have in the resources required to achieve a target logical error rate.
-Namely, we see that qubits encoded with periodic boundary conditions offer more favourable logical error rate scaling with code size than for qubits defined with boundaries (as has been previously observed in Ref.~\cite{fowler2013accurate}).
-For instance, at half threshold, nontrivial logic gates can require up to $25\%$ larger distance (${\sim 2\times}$ larger volume) than that estimated for a memory with periodic boundary conditions in all three directions (i.e., lattice on a 3-torus).
-Our results demonstrate that entropic contributions to the logical error rate can be considerable, and should be considered in gate design and in overhead estimates for fault-tolerant quantum algorithms.
+Namely, we see that qubits encoded with periodic boundary conditions offer more favorable logical error rate scaling with code size than for qubits defined with boundaries (as has been previously observed in Ref.~\cite{fowler2013accurate}).
+For instance, at half threshold, nontrivial logic gates can require up to $25\%$ larger distance (about 2 times larger volume) than that estimated for a memory with periodic boundary conditions in all three directions (i.e., lattice on a 3-torus).
+Our results demonstrate that entropic contributions to the logical error rate can be significant, and should be contemplated in gate design and in overhead estimates for fault-tolerant quantum algorithms.